scipp/scipp/docs/developer/adr/0007-do-not-support-args-referencing-x-or-y.rst

 One example for this is the ``scale`` argument of ``plot()``, which is a dictionary mapping from dimension labels to the desired scale (linear or logarithmic).
 The same approach should be adopted for all other arguments to ``plot()``.

-Note that in the case of defining limits and alternative approach recommended to users is the use of slicing.
+Note that in the case of defining limits, an alternative approach recommended to users is the use of slicing.

 Decision
 --------